 changing distributors, moving from Ampex to Bell records.
 In the confusion, the

 album "Close Up" was lost and never released.
-It was

 In 1972 came the release of his second album "Of A Simple Man".
 This